-Specificity: This kit is for the detection of Goat IgA.
-No significant cross-reactivity or interference between IgA and analogs was observed.
+Specificity: This kit is for the detection of Rabbit IgA.
+No

+significant cross-reactivity or interference between IgA and analogs was observed.
 This claim is limited by existing techniques therefore cross-reactivity may exist with untested analogs.

-Sample Types: This kit is intended for use with samples such as recombinant protein).
+Sample Types: This kit is intended for use with samples such as Cell the standard supplied with the kit (typically a recombinant protein).

-Plasma and Serum.
+Culture Supernatants, Plasma, Serum, and Tissue Homogenates.
 It has been empirically tested using the standard supplied with the kit (typically a